 Astronomy, Biological Sciences, Chemistry, Earth and Environmental Sciences, and Physics are the typical places to look for Natural Science (NS) courses.
 One of the courses taken for the Natural Science requirement must have a lab.
 You may also find NS courses offered through Cognitive Science, Anthropology, and Psychology.

-- require at least 30 pages of writing (counting drafts and revisions)
+require at least 30 pages of writing (including drafts and revisions).

-- require at least 5 writing assignments (drafts and revisions may count as individual assignments)
+require at least 5 writing assignments (drafts and revisions may count as separate assignments).

-- provide the instructor's response to at least one writing assignment; this assignment should provide an early assessment of skills the student should address in subsequent assignments.
+provide the instructors response to one assignment by the end of the third week of classes; this assignment should provide an early assessment of skills the student should address in subsequent assignments.

-- the instructor will indicate whether the student has passed the writing intensive requirement for the course; it is possible to pass the course but fail the writing intensive requirement and vice versa.
+The instructor will indicate whether the student has passed the writing-intensive requirement for the course.
+Because course-content and writing assignment may be assessed separately, it is possible to pass the course but fail the writing-intensive requirement and vice versa.